koebbe14/Snapchat-Parser/README.md

 Developer: Patrick Koebbe

 Contact: (koebbe14@gmail.com)

+## Download by clicking "Releases" to the right
 ________________________________________
 ## 📖 Overview
 Snapchat Parser is a forensic analysis tool designed to process Snapchat Responsive Records (.zip file), automatically extract and parse all available conversations.csv and medial files (even inside nested ZIPs), and present the messages in a structured, filterable, taggable, and exportable interface.